eehh-stanford/formal_demography/README.md

 # formal_demography

-repository of code for formal demography
+This is a repository of `R` code for formal demography.
+The code here complements my class, [Demography and Life History Theory](http://web.stanford.edu/class/ess363/) and also collects some of the material from our now ancient Stanford Workshops in Formal Demography.
+It is very much a work in progress.